dbieber/davidbieber.com/hugo/content/snippets/2020-09-27-posting-snippets-from-my-phone.md

 When he receives such a message, what should he do?

 1) Create a new file with the appropriate front matter and content.
-2) Commit that file and push it to GitHub
+2) Commit that file and push it to GitHub.
 3) Run the ansible update script.

 That's it.
 This MVP should be relatively easy to get up and running.